 The truth is some people love to learn and read about all things finance.
 They can’t get enough of mortgage rules, securities (whatever those are), dividends, tax deductions, et cetera ad nauseam.

 And then there’s you.
 You may be reading this because you’ve made a new year’s resolution to get on top of your finances once and for all.
 Maybe your debt has gotten out of hand and you’re finally ready to make a change.
 And maybe you’re in charge of your own money for the first time and don’t know where to start.

 But fear not!
 Because I am here to point you in the right direction and make this as easy and painless as possible.
 Sometimes the only way out is through, so let’s go find some interesting sources of personal finance information.

 If you ever want to feel bad about yourself learn what some people are doing to master their finance, there are some terrific personal finance bloggers who ignore the technical jargon and just share their story of how they started out on the same journey as you.

 Desirae Odjick of Half Banked, for example, started her blog to document her attempt to save half of her income.
 Today, she shares personal finance advice based on her own experience in a way that’s fun to read and feels like advice you would get from a friend (a really smart one).
 Her post, How To Make a Dead-Simple Budget, suggests forgetting line-item tedium and eschews the conventional wisdom that giving up lattes should be budgeting step #1.

-Another blog worth checking out is Money After Graduation, in which Bridget Casey and others share stories like “ 4 Things To Consider When Saving For Your First Tattoo,” and “ What if you Really Can’t Pay your Bills?” that set things like mutual funds aside and discuss real-world finance issues.
+Another blog worth checking out is Money After Graduation, in which Bridget Casey and others share stories like “ 4 Things To Consider When Saving For Your First Tattoo,” that set things like mutual funds aside and discuss real-world finance issues.
 (They also have posted 30 articles about mutual funds in case you find yourself suddenly interested).